What to do

 - The Greater Boston Convention and Visitors Bureau

 - City of Boston visitor's guide

 1. Alchemist by Jaume Plensa; photo: Christopher Harting

 2. Kismet the robot, on display at the MIT Museum.
 Photo: Chris Devers

 3. Interior image of the MIT Chapel; photo: Dominick Reuter

 MIT Events Calendar: See what's happening on campus.
 Many events are open to the public.
 Note: departments are not required to submit information to the calendar; if you are looking for the location of an event that is not listed, please call the department directly using the Offices and Services directory.

 MIT Office of the Arts and Arts Calendar: Your gateway to all forms of artistic expression at MIT

-You can view the interior of MIT's iconic dome from Barker Library in Building 10.
+You can view the interior of MIT's Great Dome from Barker Library in Building 10.

 Aesop's Fables, II by Mark di Suvero is just one of many pieces of public art on campus.